Secret Key Generation Via Localization and Mobility: Introduction

-Note that, in most of these works, the security analysis is based on the assumption that the channel gains are modeled as random processes, that are independent of the distances between the nodes, and are independent at locations that are more than a few wavelengths apart.
+In most of these works, the security analysis is based on the assumption that the channel gains are modeled as random processes, that are independent of the distances between the nodes, and are independent at locations that are more than a few wavelengths apart.
 While being appropriate for a non line-of-sight and highly dynamic media, these models do not capture wireless propagation in environments where attenuation is a function of the propagation distance.
 In such environments, an attacker that has some localization capabilities will gain a statistical advantage by estimating the channel gains based on its distance observations.
 If the key generation process ignores this advantage, part of the key may be recovered by the attacker and thus the key cannot be perfectly secure.
 For instance, Jana et. al. \cite{channel_id2} focuses on a scenario in which secret key bits based on the received signal strength (RSSI), and show that an eavesdropper that knows the location of the legitimate nodes can launch a mobility attack to force the legitimate nodes to generate deterministic key bits, by periodically blocking and un-blocking their line-of-sight.
-Similarly, if the eavesdropper is close (less than a wavelength) to one of the legitimate nodes, then eavesdropper will obtain correlated information \cite{proximate} with the initial generated key, which will reduce the key rate (possibly to $0$).
-Our approach of key generation based on locations, on the other hand, does not make such independence assumptions and is thus, \emph{provably secure} against a mobile eavesdropper with localization capability, as we can \emph{explicitly} calculate the equivocation rate.
-Thus, the insights provided in this paper can also be valuable for the class of studies on key generation based on wireless channel reciprocity, as we show how one should capture a variety of capabilities of the attackers in finding the correct rate for the key and in designing the appropriate mechanisms to generate a truly secret key.
-Further recall that, our approach is \emph{not restricted} to the use of wireless radios for localization, and can be used other technologies as well.
-Therefore, our algorithm provides an additional resource for secret key generation.
+Similarly, if the eavesdropper is close (less than a wavelength) to one of the legitimate nodes, then eavesdropper will obtain correlated information \cite{proximate}, therefore the generated key will not be \emph{perfectly secure}, and secrecy outage occurs.
+The practical applicability of exploiting channel reciprocity for secret key generation has also been questioned recently in \cite{channel_id7}.
+It is shown that, especially when the nodes have sufficient mobility, the eavesdropper's and the legitimate receiver's channel can be significantly correlated depending on the locations, which breaks the secrecy of the initial generated key.